Course-related Policies and Resources

 Return to Campus Policies and Guidelines

 Students, along with faculty and staff, are very important to keeping our SU community healthy and safe.
-Every member of the community must wear a face mask over the nose and mouth, maintain proper social distance, and complete daily self-screenings, including monitoring their temperature and other health indicators.
-Like faculty and staff, students are also responsible for knowing and abiding by all COVID-19 policies and procedures and completing the required Coronavirus Awareness and Prevention training.
+Like faculty and staff, students are responsible for knowing and abiding by all COVID-19 policies and procedures.
 Refusing to comply with health and safety policies and procedures may result in denial of access to campus, campus facilities, and instruction and may lead to disciplinary action.

 - SU Coronavirus Information